Suomen huippumalli haussa season 3: Premiere

 Saimi Hoyer holds open castings at Stockmanns in Oulu, Lappeenranta, Turku and Tampere.
-50 are chosen to come to Helsinki where they meet with stylist Tommy Kilponen and make-up artist Karoliina Kangas.
-After a clothing and make-up change and Polaroids, the judges choose 20 for the next round of casting.
+50 women are chosen to come to Helsinki where they meet with stylist Tommy Kilponen and make-up artist Karoliina Kangas.
+After a clothing and make-up change and Polaroids, the judges choose 20 contestants for the next round of casting.
 The girls individually meet with the judges then get a 10-frame photo shoot with Sakari Majantie.
 After deliberation, Anne Kukkohovi announces the finalists.